|Mount Type:||Plate Mount|

 |Total Travel (mm):||~3.7|

 |Other Feature(s):||Unique silencing method|

-The TTC Silent Red is a cheaper, less refined Cherry MX Silent Red.
+The TTC Silent Red is a cheaper (in some cases), less refined Cherry MX Silent Red.
 Whilst these TTC switches are scratchier, they are roughly 60p cheaper per switch than an MX Silent Red making them a decent alternative in the value conscious enthusiasts.
 They also have a unique silencing method that no other switch uses, apart from its tactile variant.

 Here’s the video review if you prefer watching content: